kecman/view/PLAN.md

 - [Commands] Add a syntax for specifying what command to run when the app starts
 - [Commands] Command to select/sort items by type, size, filename etc
 - [Commands] Command to compute parameterisation?
+- [UI/UX] When sweeping checkboxes constrain the mouse to the vertical region of the boxes
+- [UI/UX] Add a mode to sweeping checkboxes (enabled by holding a modifier?) to toggle the box on entry and exit.
+User story: animate geometry as you sweep
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Implement wild cards for file loading
 - [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/